-- the market price of our product; - the cost of recycled fiber, which is also referred to as waste paper, used in producing paper; - the efficiency of operations in both our paper mill and converting operations; and - · energy costs.
+- the market price of our product;

+- the cost of fiber used in producing paper;

+- the efficiency of operations in both our paper mill and converting operations; and

+- the cost of energy.

 Our operating results in any particular period may not be a reliable indication of our future performance.
 In some future quarters, our operating results may be below the expectations of securities analysts or investors.
 If this occurs, the price of our common stock will likely decline.